erhanersoz/JavaScript30/26 - Stripe Follow Along Nav/README.md

 triggers.forEach(trigger => trigger.addEventListener("mouseleave", handleLeave));
 ```

-The `handleLeave` method triggers when mouse leave each nav element.
+The `handleLeave` method will be triggered when mouse leave each nav element.

 <br/>